novasamatech/parity-signer/docs/src/development/UOS.md

 Current proposal is to enable message signing only with Sr25519 encryption algorithm, with designated signing context, different from the signing context used for transactions signing.

-The proposal is currently under discussion, therefore the message signing is temporarily disabled.
+## Bulk transactions
+Bulk transactions is a SCALE-encoded `TransactionBulk` structure that consists of concatenated `Vec<u8>` transactions.

+Bulking is a way to sign multiple translations at once and reduce the number of QR codes to scan.

+Bulk transactions are processed in exactly the same way as single transactions.

 ## Update